First Conference in the Bag - React Week 2019 - Dev Productivity!

 Published on 2019-08-13

 6 min read

-I'm struggling to believe that the date is actually August 13th today - it feels like summer has been a 2019 Aventador using all 729 horsepower to speed by.
+I'm struggling to believe that today's date reads August 13th - it feels like summer has been a 2019 Aventador using all 729 horsepower to speed by.
 From traveling to different countries and states and exploring the New York City skyline on jet skis, all in addition to creating slides for my first ever conference talk - it has been a whirl of a summer!

 Today I write to you all in a reflection of that talk, and hope that it could potentially help give you the courage to propose your own - it's a wonderful experience!

 Before diving into the details of the talk, let me take a step back to talk about the conference.
 In NYC, we have a large meetup founded by 500Tech called ReactNYC with over 5K members.
 They noticed that there wasn't an annual React conference being held within NYC each year, so it was time for a change.